-In this article, we’ll take a thorough look at Marriott Bonvoy Elite status, including how to qualify and how to maximize the benefits at each tier.
+In this article, we’ll take a thorough look at the latest iteration of Marriott Bonvoy elite status, including how to qualify and how to maximize the benefits at each tier.

 How Does Marriott Bonvoy Elite Status Work?

-The basic qualifying requirements for Marriott’s elite status levels are summarized in the below table:
+The qualifying requirements for Marriott’s elite status levels are summarized in the below table: